letscontrolit/GUIEasy/README.md

 1. Install [Node.js](https://nodejs.org/en/download/), this will include [npm](https://www.npmjs.com/get-npm) which is what we use to compile the project.
-2. Install [Grunt.js](https://gruntjs.com/) (use the command line once ``npm`` is installed)
-3. Install Grunt dependencies ([package.json](/package.json), run ``npm install``)
+2. Install [Grunt.js](https://gruntjs.com/) + dependencies ([package.json](/package.json), run ``npm install`` from the project root level)

-Install Grunt using your command line interface, and thanks to npm it's this easy:
+3. Install Grunt Command Line Interface using your terminal/cmd, and thanks to npm it's this easy:

 ```
 npm install -g grunt-cli
 ```

-The compile is then done using your command line once again, make sure you're in the same directory as the **Gruntfile.js** (this is the root of the project).
+The compile is then done using your terminal/cmd, make sure you're in the same directory as the **Gruntfile.js** (this is the root of the project).
 Run the compile script using this command: